 Winchester Christmas Market exhibitors

-The exhibitors vary yearly, but you can find all the usual Christmas market products that you'll find at all of the best Christmas markets in England, things like candles, carved wooden ornaments, decorations, personalised handmade gifts and Christmas wreaths.
+The exhibitors vary yearly, but you can find all the usual Christmas market products that you’ll find at all of the best Christmas markets in England, things like candles, carved wooden ornaments, Christmas decorations, personalised handmade gifts and Christmas wreaths.
 You will also find more unique presents, like glassware, jewellery, rugs, blankets, scarves and photos.

-There's a lovely focus on ‘Best of British', with many exhibitors showcasing UK goods, foods and crafts.
+There’s a lovely focus on ‘Best of British’, with many exhibitors showcasing UK goods, foods and a large British crafts village.

-Here's a complete list of exhibitors at the Winchester Christmas Market this year (may not be available until November)
+Here’s a list of traders at the Winchester Christmas Market this year.

 How much does Winchester Cathedral’s Christmas Market cost?